aziegelbauer/gun_violence_workbook/gunviolenceworkbook.md

 ```

 ## Data Wrangling
 This dataset was downloaded from kaggle: https://www.kaggle.com/jameslko/gun-violence-data.
 Dataset issues were found both visually and programmatically, and are listed below.
 The most common issue found in this dataset is that of multiple values within each cell.
-Since most of the categories had overlap, and one event could have many delineations of each category, I created single categorical columns with binary operators in order to parse data within cells.
+Since most of the categories had overlap, and one event could have many delineations within each category, I created categorical columns for each delineation in order to parse data within cells.

 ## Assess: